datadryad/dryad-app/documentation/local_testing_setup.md

 It's usually convenient to run tests just on the part of the application where you have changed code.
 For example within an engine or in the main app for overall testing through the UI.

-Each component has a *travis-prep.sh* script for setting up the database for testing that component and it only needs to be run once if you continue to use the same test database.
+Each component has a *testing_prep.sh* script for setting up the database for testing that component and it only needs to be run once if you continue to use the same test database.

 For example, to set up and run the tests in the stash_engine: